 My best position ever has been that of wife and mother.
 After our son was born, my husband and I moved to Charlotte, NC to slow down and have a better quality of life for our family.
 Since moving to Charlotte, my counseling experience here has been with Community Enhanced Programs as a therapist and as a Team Lead providing staff supervision and clinical oversight for both children and adult clients.

 In my work, I have observed that over 90% of clients I interview profess a Christian faith and report that their faith is an important part of their life and impacts how they live.
 I started Soul Care as a part time private practice in order to offer clients the opportunity to receive care from a distinctively Christian worldview.
 Although my main focus is Christian Counseling, I work with people of any level and type of faith.
 My goal is not to tell anyone what to believe but to meet people where they are in discovering what they feel is best for their lives.

 Because I have had to sort out issues of my own, and am always seeking to grow as a person, I have benefitted from counseling and know what it’s like to be on both sides of the counseling relationship.
-Also, I am a member in good standing with the American Association of Christian Counselors and have met all the training and licensing requirements with the NC Board of Licensed Professional Counselors and the National Board for Certified Counselors.
+Also, I am a member in good standing with the American Association of Christian Counselors and have met all the training and licensing requirements with the NC Board of Licensed Professional Counselors.